atighineanu/qakins/README.md

 	    ":" before section "1" (you can use any- thing else "_", "-", e.t.c.)

-	* should have your SSH keys installed
+	* should have your SSH keys installed, fire- wall settings for port 22 covered, and obviously sshd running. (beware: on openSUSE LEAP sshd.service sometimes stops!)

 	* should have connection to network, or... if they are isolated -> should have locally